Chiari II malformation

 Classical signs described on ultrasound include

 MRI is the modality of choice for detecting and characterizing the full constellation of findings associated with Chiari II malformations.
 The key features are discussed below, whereas the wide range of associated abnormalities (see above) are discussed separately.

-- small posterior fossa with a low attachment of the tentorium and low torcula
+- small posterior fossa with a low attachment of the tentorium cerebelli and a low torcula

 - the brainstem appears 'pulled' down with an elongated and low-lying fourth ventricle

 - the tectal plate appears beaked: the inferior colliculus is elongated and points posteriorly, with resulting angulation of the aqueduct which results in aqueductal stenosis and hydrocephalus

 - the cerebellar tonsils and vermis are displaced inferiorly through the foramen magnum, which appears crowded

 Treatment and prognosis

 Treatment of patients with Chiari II malformation is complex due to the variable form and severity of malformations:

 - myelomeningocele repair and management of neurogenic bladder

 - ventricular shunting (usually ventriculoperitoneal)

-- hydrocephalus usually requires shunting and can help ameliorate cranial nerve and brainstem dysfunction
+- hydrocephalus usually requires shunting, which can help ameliorate cranial nerve and brainstem dysfunction

 - craniovertebral decompression

 - may also be required in neonates with brainstem dysfunction if hydrocephalus is not present or symptoms and signs do not improve with shunting

 - older patients with hindbrain herniation or syringohydromyelia may also benefit

 The differential is predominantly one of definition, and the term Chiari type II is often inappropriately used to designate a variety of malformations.
 Provided both myelomeningocele and brainstem descent are present, the diagnosis is usually straightforward 7:

 - 1. el Gammal T, Mark E, Brooks B. MR Imaging of Chiari II Malformation.
 AJR Am J Roentgenol.
 1988;150(1):163-70. doi:10.2214/ajr.150.1.163 - Pubmed